Print-out of www.pusac.org/Pucallpa-22-UK.htm

 There is no "Delivery" for the export - there is a type of "Self-Service": Customers can come and pick up their purchases!

+CONCLUSION: In Peru there is simply NO maritime consciousness.
 (There is too a large fleet of crafts fishing eagerly, but a great part of these are under foreign control)

 The rivers are very winding, but they are the only transport ways in the rainforrest